 The wild blueberry is especially nutritious and they grow in abundance in the wild blueberry capital of Canada; Oxford, Nova Scotia.

-Oxford is a tiny little town that is home to the gigantic blueberry man pictured above.
+Oxford is a tiny little town that is home to the gigantic blueberry man pictured below.
 This giant blueberry welcomes everyone to Oxford.
 He is the "King" of the local business that provides the world with frozen wild blueberries.

 I have been to this little town only because my Uncle once lived there and was a local business owner.
 He always told me "if you get ever get tired of life in the big city, come on down to Oxford, you can always get a job in the blueberry plant"

 Well, I never took him up on his offer and he has since retired and moved to another town.
 Oxford is still chugging along as the largest wild blueberry producer in Canada and now in the world.
 There is no end in sight for this very prosperous industry in this equally prosperous town.

 So if you ever find yourself visiting this country and in particular, Nova Scotia, visit the blueberry capital of Canada; that little town named Oxford.

 Where Exactly is Oxford, Nova Scotia? - The Blueberry Capital of Canada!

 Oxford is a very small town with a population of only 1,138.
 It is so small that it is not even named on the map.
 There isn't even a small dot to identify it.
 The approximate location of Oxford is just southeast of the town of Amherst, which is a larger town of just over 9000 therefore it earns a "dot" on the map!

 The History of Oxford Nova Scotia